-Data Masking for MongoDB is the data masking tool in Studio 3T Enterprise that lets you obfuscate collections on a field level.
+Data Masking for MongoDB is the data masking tool in Studio 3T Ultimate that lets you obfuscate collections on a field level.
 Try it for free here.

 Data masking, obfuscation, or anonymization is required when certain personally identifiable information (PII) or other sensitive data must be kept private.